Cryptocurrencies Market Trends in Banking & Wealth Management

-Under this act, crypto firms in Singapore must first register and then apply for a license to operate in the jurisdiction.
+Under this act, crypto companies in Singapore must first register and then apply for a license to operate in the jurisdiction.
 As of Jan.
-28, 2020, the payments act gave existing crypto firms a month to register with the Monetary Authority of Singapore.
-After firms’ registration, in a six-month period they must apply for their payment institution license.
+28, 2020, the payments act gave existing crypto companies a month to register with the Monetary Authority of Singapore.
+After companies’ registration, in a six-month period they must apply for their payment institution license.
 Binance has registered while Liquid Pay and Luno will probably follow with MAS Source.
 There have been similar regulating policies in Taiwan and Japan.

 Crypto Lending Service